Is Cheating Easier in Online College?

 Some companies even actively target online students.
 One such site, the name and URL of which I will decline to promote here, offers “Great online custom writing paper services that can write papers for money on any topic may play a vital role in a life of modern students.”

-You, dear friend — the bold explorer who has chosen to seek an education through the magic of the internet — are the “modern student” of which this essay mill speaks.
+You, dear friend — the font-bold explorer who has chosen to seek an education through the magic of the internet — are the “modern student” of which this essay mill speaks.

 Obviously you get the point, but this particular essay mill’s web copy is kind of hilarious, so strictly for fun, here’s just a bit more: